TalanSoft/www-talansoft-com-wiki/VlkSamples/ar-dragon.md

 ## How to use the Vpk

-- The Dragon can walk on the ground, fly and breath fire.
+- The Dragon can walk on the ground, fly and breathe fire.

-- When the Dragon is flying the two bottom buttons are active.
-Press the **bottom button** to unleash the Dragon's firey breath.
+- When the Dragon is flying, the two lower buttons of the right-hand UI are active.
+Press the **middle button** to make the Dragon land and roam.
+Press the **bottom button** to unleash the Dragon's burning breath.

 ![img](https://cdn2.talansoft.com/ftp/img/dragon_template/03_flying.PNG)

-- Press the **top button** (red circled) to make the Dragon fly.
+- When the Dragon is walking, press the **top button** (circled in red) to make the Dragon fly again.

 ![img](https://cdn2.talansoft.com/ftp/img/dragon_template/02_whole_ingame_ui.PNG)

 # View in AR

-To view it in AR on your iOS device <a class="umami--click--bt_download_we3d_ios_appstore__ar-storm-trooper" href="/vlk/downloads#we3d">install We3D</a> and then open the vpk file on your phone.
+To view the scene in augmented reality on your iOS device, <a class="umami--click--bt_download_we3d_ios_appstore__ar-storm-trooper" href="/vlk/downloads#we3d">install We3D</a>, and then open the vpk file on your phone.

 The vpk works like any regular document, to open it on your mobile device you can:
 - Open this [link](https://cdn2.talansoft.com/ftp/samples/Dragon-Sample-V2.vpk) from your device's web browser after you've <a class="umami--click--bt_download_we3d_ios_appstore__ar-storm-trooper" href="/vlk/downloads#we3d">installed We3D</a>.
 - [Download](https://cdn2.talansoft.com/ftp/samples/Dragon-Sample-V2.vpk) the vpk on your computer and then air drop it to your phone.
 - [Download](https://cdn2.talansoft.com/ftp/samples/Dragon-Sample-V2.vpk) the vpk on your computer, email it to yourself and then open the file from within the Mail app on your phone.
+Same goes for Whatsapp, Slack or any other messaging app that would replace an email.

 ## Preview
 ![img](https://cdn2.talansoft.com/ftp/img/dragon_template/04_ar_gif.gif)